Can I Sue Someone Who Pulled Out in Front of My Car Even if I Hit Them

 If a car pulls out from a driveway right in front of your vehicle, liability may appear clear, but things are not always as they seem.
 Situations such as this are examples of where you may think that you have a claim that is indisputable, yet disputes and complications arise as to who was responsible.

-The following question-and-response scenarios address situations where issues may arise regarding fault:
+The following question-and-response scenarios address situations where issues may arise regarding fault and car accidents:

 A car pulled out in front of me and I hit them.
 Can I sue them?